mejiaga/course/01-ClassContent/05-Matplotlib/1/Activities/02-Stu_NJTemp/README.md

 ## Instructions

-* Using the following data plot the monthly averages for temperature in New Jersey.
+* Using the following data, plot the monthly averages for temperature in New Jersey in both Fahrenheit and Celsius.

-  * Use the numerical value for month.

-  * Average temperature per month in Fahrenheit `[39, 42, 51, 62, 72, 82, 86, 84, 77, 65, 55, 44]`
+  - Average temperature per month in Fahrenheit: `[39, 42, 51, 62, 72, 82, 86, 84, 77, 65, 55, 44]`

+* Assign to the x-axis a range of numerical values representing each month of the year.

+* Plot the Fahrenheit points.

-* Use a list comprehension to cover the temperature to Celsius and plot that line as well.
+* Use a list comprehension to convert the temperature to Celsius.

-  * C = (F - 39) \* 0.56
+  - The formula for conversion is: `C = (F - 32) \* 0.56`

+* Plot the Celsius points.

-* Create a third plot that has both lines,
+* Lastly, create a third plot with both the Fahrenheit and Celsius points.